yaya2devops/aws-cloud-project-bootcamp/journal/week3.md

 ```

 ## Step 2: Authentication As Code
-Onboarding Cognito to these pages and require users to be authenticated to view these initial pages.
+Onboarding Cognito to the below web app pages require users to be authenticated. <br>
 This provides a more secure and seamless user experience.
 - `HomeFeedPage.js` is the page where users will see their feed of posts.
 - `ProfileInfo.js` is the page where users can view their personal profile information and settings.